 2. Distorted Memories

-When the hippocampus is not encoding new memories with the proper context, a person experiences a mashed archive of images and emotions that they cannot understand, resulting in an inability to recall past events.
+When the hippocampus is not encoding new memories with the proper context, a person experiences a mashed archive of images and emotions that they cannot understand, resulting in an inability to recall past traumatic memories and events well.

 3. Increased Fear and Anger

 People suffering from PTSD experience difficulty in routine everyday interactions.
 Scientists believe the amygdala causes this by disrupting the chemical balance in the brain, suppressing normal functioning of the prefrontal cortex, making the association between positive and negative events hard to understand.

 Flashbacks: Individuals may experience vivid and distressing memories or experience traumatic events through intrusive thoughts, nightmares, or sensory perceptions.

 Avoidance: People with PTSD often try to avoid anything that reminds them of the traumatic event, including places, activities, or people associated with the traumatic experience itself.

 Hyperarousal: This symptom involves being constantly on edge, feeling easily startled, having sleep problems, and experiencing heightened feelings related irritability, anxiety disorders or anger.

 Negative changes in thinking and mood: PTSD can lead to negative thoughts about oneself or the world, loss of interest in previously enjoyable activities, feelings of detachment or estrangement from others, and difficulties in experiencing positive emotions.